Berachain1/discord-auto-chat/README.md

-# Discord Auto level up
+# Discord Auto level up Join My chanel Telegram : https://t.me/AIRDROPRSIND123

 A Discord bot script for auto level up using multiple tokens.
 It automatically sends random messages to a channel to simulate activity.